ucsb-cs156/s24/lab/team01.md

 ```

 One small change you can make (it's not enough to implement the service, but it's a good start) is to add in the definition of the `ENDPOINT` variable.
 It's currently an empty string.
 You'll find the necessary value in the table below.
 Note the values in `{braces}`; these are variables that will get substituted into the URL at a later step.

+**Note:** Again, these are real APIs so sometimes the endpoints change.
+That staff will try their best to keep them updated at all times, but if you discover that one has been deprecated, please let the staff know as soon as possible!

 | Service                     | Endpoint |
 |-----------------------------|----------|